fe3dback/http-debug-tools/README.md

 4. Server return all debug information for request #1
 ```

-This schema can by implement for any programming language and backend.
+This schema can by implement on any programming language and backend.
 Also any HTTP clients (like postman, insomnia, chrome dev tools, my custom client, etc..) can
 implement debug information display.